hemachaitanya/interview-related-/Errors.md

 ### terraform
 [1] locking error
 [2]statefile upload to s3
-[3]aws configuration error because of expairing key
+[3]aws configuration error because of expiring key
+[4] you have more than 15 instances in one template , you want to destroy only one perticular instance

+   * terraform  rm <resource-type.resource-name>
+   * terraform destroy <"resource-type.resouce-name">